refined-github/refined-github/readme.md

   [link-travis]: https://travis-ci.org/sindresorhus/refined-github

-> Chrome extension that simplifies the GitHub interface and adds useful features
+> Browser extension that simplifies the GitHub interface and adds useful features

 We use GitHub a lot and notice many dumb annoyances we'd like to fix.
 So here be dragons.